okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-self-reg/nodejs/integrationsteps.md

 ### Step 8, Option 2: User selects SMS verify method and enters phone number

 The user can selects SMS or voice verification to receive the phone verification code.
 Capture this information and send it to`idx.register`.
 In this use case, use SMS.
-The user then enters the phone number to enroll as an authenticator.
+The user then enters the phone number where the SMS code is sent.

->**Note:** The SDK requires that the phone number follows teh `+########` format, which starts with a (+) sign.
+>**Note:** The SDK requires that the phone number follows the `+########` format, which starts with a (+) sign.
 See [Data Requirements - Phone number](/docs/guides/oie-embedded-sdk-common/nodejs/main/#phone-number).

-The Auth JS SDK sends the phone authenticator data to Okta, processes the request, and sends an SMS code to the specified phone number.
+The SDK sends the phone authenticator data to Okta, processes the request, and sends an SMS code to the specified phone number.
 After the SMS code is sent, Okta sends a response to the SDK, which returns `Idx.Status:PENDING` and the `nextStep` field requiring verification.
 This status indicates that the user needs to provide the verification code for the phone authenticator:

 <div class="common-image-format">